 RIPS performs static analysis and scans source code for security issues.
-Currently, RIPS supports the PHP programming language in all versions (3-7).
+Currently, RIPS supports the PHP programming language in all versions (3-7) and is able to analyze object-oriented code.

 Static Code Analysis